CZ-NIC/knot/doc/reference.rst

 key-file
 --------

-Path to a server key PEM file which is used for DNS over QUIC communication.
+Path to a server key PEM file which is used for DNS over QUIC/TLS communication.
 A non-absolute path of a user specified key file is relative to the :file:`@config_dir@` directory.

-Change of this parameter requires restart of the Knot server to take effect.

 *Default:* auto-generated key